lalvim/Perceptrons.jl/README.md

 Perceptrons.jl
 ======

 A package with several types of Perceptron classifiers.
 Perceptrons are fast classifiers and can be used even for big data.
 Up to now, this package contains a linear perceptron for binary classification problems.
-However, this project will have the following perceptron classifiers: Multiclass, Kernel, Structured, Voting, Average and Sparse.
+However, this project will have the following perceptron classifiers: Multiclass, Kernel, Structured, Voted, Average and Sparse.
 Some state-of-the-art must be included after these.

 [![Build Status](https://travis-ci.org/lalvim/Perceptrons.jl.svg?branch=master)](https://travis-ci.org/lalvim/Perceptrons.jl)